Antonskoltech/Antonskoltech.github.io/index.md

 </div>

 <div class="unit whole news-item">
 <strong> June, 2019 </strong> It was this year that <a href="https://truestory.skoltech.ru/reset" > Russia's Reset team<a> won 2nd place for our first time at world finals of the robotics competition "Eurobot OPEN" </a> (France, 2019).
-The awazing feeling when your team wins that semifinal is a feeling full of pride and accomplishment, you can not help but think, "man, we did it, we finally did it after all these years".
-The <strong> Reset-team</strong> won 2nd place for 5 years and it was such an accomplishment for me and the orher teammates to be the first that made Russian robotics history!
+When we won the semifinals, the awazing feeling full of pride and accomplishment, you can not help but think, "man, we did it, we finally did it after all these years".
+It was such an accomplishment for me and my teammates to be the first that made Russian robotics history!
 </div>

 <div class="unit whole news-item">